xUhEngwAng/912-notes/words.md

 	- These plants need a rich soil that remains moisture.
 	- It was a clear day with little moisture in the air.
 	- Plants absorb carbon dioxide from the air and moisture from the soil.

+## 21st, February

++ ostensible
+> (adj)appearing or claiming to be one thing when it is really something else.

+	- Their ostensible goal was to clean up government corruption, but their real aim was to unseat the government.

++ supersede
+> (v)to relace something, especially something older or more old-fashioned.

+	- Most of the old roads have been superseded by the great interstate highways.
+	- Hand tools are relics of the past that have now been superseded by the machine.

++ disentangle
+> (v)to separate things that have become joined or confused.

+	- It's difficult to disentangle hard fact from myth, or truth from lies.
+	- I tried to disentangle the wires under my desk.

+## 23rd, February

++ commensurate
+> (adj)in a correct and suitable amount compared to something else.

+	- a salary that is commensurate with skills and experience
+	- The agency's workload has increased without any commensurate increase in staff.

+## 29th, February

++ efficacy
+> (n)the ability, especially of a medicine or a method of achieving something, to produce the intended result, effectiveness.

+	- They recently ran a series of tests to meausre the efficacy of the drug.

 + cosmetically
 + rationale